luckyshot/thermostat/README.md

 ### Customize parameters

+Rename `params.py.example` to `params.py` and modify its settings for each Raspberry this should run on.
+Place this file next to the `thermo.py`.

 (optional) You can edit `index.php` (or `params.php` once it has been generated on first run) to customize a few extra settings such as the weekly schedule, your coordinates, Weather API key and so on.